What Is Risk in Aviation SMS Implementations

 - These tools don’t actively identify how the SMS program failed.

 SMS Shortfall Analysis is designed to clarify two different things.
-First, where did the SMS program fail in terms of:
+First, where did the SMS' risk management efforts fail in terms of:

 - Risk control measures;